greim/stoar/readme.md

  * `store.length(prop)` - Returns the length.
  * `store.getAll(prop)` - Returns a copy of the list.
 Modifying the copy will not change the list.

-All of these are strictly accessors and apply directly into the corresponding `Array.prototype` method, with `prop` shifted off the args.
+All of these are strictly accessors and call directly into the `Array.prototype` method of the same name, but with `prop` shifted off the args.
-In old browsers you must polyfill these on `Array.prototype` before calling them.
+In old browsers you may need to polyfill `Array.prototype` in order for these to work.

  * `store.filter(prop, ...)`
  * `store.map(prop, ...)`